Answering the Age Old Question: Frozen or Fresh?

 ALFA and community-based fishing partners at Port Orford Seafood and Real Good Fish worked with Ecotrust, Oregon State University, Seafood Analytics, and the Oregon Food Innovation Lab to compare consumer reactions to seafood in a blind taste test.
 The study allowed consumers to compare “frozen” and “fresh” seafood.

-The study also utilized a new device, called the "CQR" (Certified Quality Reader) and created by a company called Seafood Analytics, that uses an electric current to measures freshness.
+The study also utilized a new device, called the "CQR" (Certified Quality Reader), created by a company called Seafood Analytics, that uses an electric current to measure freshness.

 The CQR device, when pressed into a piece of seafood, can give a numerical measurement of quality.
 This is the first time that we have been able to quantify the quality of seafood- before, smell and appearance were the signifiers used.